Small spectral radius and percolation constants on non-amenable Cayley graphs: Introduction

 It was observed already in \cite{PS} that if $\Gamma$ contains a free group on two generators then there exist generating sets $\{A_l\}_{l\geq 1}$ such that $\rho(\Gamma,A_l)\rightarrow 0$ and thus for $l$ big enough we have $p_c(\Gamma,A_l)<p_u(\Gamma,A_l)$ by Proposition \ref{radius}.

-In view of its relation to the non-unicity of percolation problem, it would be interesting to know whether the spectral radius can always be made arbitrarily small in a finitely generated non-amenable group, in other words, whether non-amenability is equivalent to the following stronger property:
+In view of its relation to the non-unicity of percolation problem, it is natural to inquire whether the spectral radius can always be made arbitrarily small in a finitely generated non-amenable group, in other words, whether non-amenability is equivalent to the following stronger property:

 \begin{definition} Let $\Gamma$ be a non-amenable group.
 Suppose that there exists a sequence of finite generating sets $\{A_l\}_{l\geq 1}\subset \Gamma$ such that

 We then say that $\Gamma$ has {\it infinitesimally small spectral radius} with respect to the family of generating sets $\{A_l\}_{l\geq 1}$. \end{definition}